calvinlf/CMSC626-P2/src/README.md

 Build the baseline repository
 - `python3 build_baseline_repo.py`

+Root user/admin can set monitoring mode using environment vars:
+- `export MONITOR_MODE=monitoring` or `export MONITOR_MODE=baseline` (defaults to baseline)

 Run a performance evaluation
 - `python3 performance_evaluation.py`

-Root user/admin can set monitoring mode using environment vars:
-- `export MONITOR_MODE=monitoring` or `export MONITOR_MODE=baseline` (defaults to baseline)

-Run the shared library on a process (example: cat etc/passwd):
+Test run for the shared library on a process (example: cat etc/passwd):
 - `LD_PRELOAD=./monitor.so cat etc/passwd`

+Set LD_PRELOAD envvar to have it persist
+- `export LD_PRELOAD=./monitor.so`